 - Steps 1 and 2 are required for entry into the program and should be completed before the match.

-- We prefer passing scores of 80 or above, and we generally do not accept more than three attempts on any of the Step examinations.
+- We, generally, do not accept more than three attempts on any of the Step examinations.

 - USMLE transcripts

 Applicants who graduated from medical school five years ago or more must currently be working as a physician or be in a residency or fellowship program either in the United States or in an international program.
 Applicants engaged in externship, observership or volunteer research programs and who graduated from medical school more than five years ago do not meet this requirement.